Esylus/Coding-Standards/ReviewStandards.md

 * Have I run our suite of security tests/checks to make sure I'm not opening vulnerabilities?

 ## Reviewer Checklist
+* Does this changelist solve the problem it was supposed to solve?
+* Does this change-set make sense in the current architecture?
+* Can any of the code be written more efficiently?
+* Is the code easy to understand?
+* Does it increase or decrease technical debt?

 * Does this code read like prose?
 * Does the understanding of the desired behavior match the requirements/stories for this work?
 * Do the methods do what the name of the method claims that they'll do?
 Same for classes?